Murder of George Gutteridge

-Frederick Guy Browne (1883–1928) and William Henry Kennedy (1891–1928) were two career criminals who were executed in Britain in 1927 for the murder of an unarmed policeman in the course of his duties.
+Frederick Guy Browne (1883–1928) and William Henry Kennedy (1891–1928) were two career criminals who were executed in Britain in 1928 for the murder of George Gutteridge (1891–1927), an unarmed policeman in the course of his duties, whom they shot in both eyes.

 The fiasco of people trying to phone for police aid was a factor in leading to the free 999 service in the UK.

 Gutteridge

 PC George William Gutteridge was born at Downham Market in Norfolk in 1891.
 In 1910 he joined the Essex Police Force as PC 489 and was posted to Southend-on-Sea.
 He later served in both Romford and Grays and in April 1918 temporarily resigned to join the Machine Gun Corps.
 Having survived this he rejoined the police at Grays in February 1919.
 From 1919 to 1922 he was based at Little Thurrock.

-In March 1922 he transferred to Epping and was based at Stapleford Abbotts, a small village between Ongar and Romford.
+In March 1922, he transferred to Epping and was based at Stapleford Abbotts, a small village between Ongar and Romford.

 He lived in the village at 2 Towneley Cottages with his wife, Rose Annette Emmerline, and their two young children, who were 12 and 4 at the time of the event.